jrhicks/jrhicks.github.source/content/posts/psychology-of-testsing.md

 * Avoid Singletons as a form of global state

+* Avoid static properties and fields as a form of global state

 * Avoid the new operator for anything but value objects

 * Utilize higher order functions